prabhasyadav/Groundwater-I/_sources/content/flow/14_Darcy_law_K.md

-# Darcy's Law and Conductivity
+# Lecture 4 - Darcy's Law and Conductivity

+## Prof. Liedl/Prof. Chahar is to add the text contents.
+## Anne/Sophie is to add the numerical contents.

 ## Definition